bgstack15/mirror/etc/mirror/docs/README.txt

 ## Configuring the web server
 Included in this package are some apache configs.
 For a nice intro page, a template is provided at /etc/mirror/inc/HEADER.html

+## Maintaining your mirror server
+Fedora only keeps current the two latest versions.
+Ubuntu keeps certain versions current: check http://releases.ubuntu.com/ for which versions.

 ### USAGE BLOCK
 usage: mirror-master.sh [-duV] [ -f | --file /etc/mirror/mirror.conf ] [ --scriptsdir /etc/mirror/scripts ] [ scriptname ]